tgharold/sync2usb/LUKS.md

 - `print` - Verify your changes
 - `quit` - Exit parted

+Please note that after partitioning the drive, we refer to the first partition by appending `-part1` to the end of the `/dev/disk/by-id/` value.
+This is important during the `badblocks` and `shred` phase so that we do not overwrite the partition table that was just created.

 ## Verify the drive

 There is nothing worse then pulling a backup drive out of the padded bag and finding that your